R4220/MD_analysis/README.md

 ```
 _id = _at1 _at2 _at3
 ```
-where '_id' represent the number of the group and '_atN' are the atomic species.
-The atomic species composed by letter and number (e.g. 'Fe3') to be consistent with the typical Quantum Espresso notation.
+where '_id' represents the number of the group and '_atN' are the atomic species.
+The atomic species are composed of letters and numbers (e.g. 'Fe3') to be consistent with the typical Quantum Espresso notation.

 iii. **[INTERFACE SEPARATION]:** Specify the pair of groups for which the distances along the z-coordinate are calculated and plotted ('_gr1', '_gr2').
 In this case, we have to specify the ID numbers of the groups.
 In the setup file, write the pairs as follows: